AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Configure a CNAME record/Configure a CNAME record in Alibaba Cloud DNS.md

     1. Open the Command Prompt in Windows.

     2. Use the Command Prompt to ping the accelerated domain name.
-If the CNAME in the output matches the CNAME assigned to the accelerated domain name in the Alibaba Cloud CDN console, it indicates that CDN acceleration is enabled.
+If the CNAME in the output matches the CNAME assigned to the accelerated domain name in the Alibaba Cloud CDN console, it indicates that the CDN service is enabled for the domain name.

         ![Check whether the CNAME record has taken effect](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/7423839951/p66693.png)